Higher Education and Student Loans

 We need to put an end to predatory student lending.
 Banks are enslaving the best and brightest of our youth, crushing their futures and America’s future.
 Allowing student loans to qualify for bankruptcy will force the banks into reasonable repayment options.
 This will help education prices become more accessible to our youth, stopping the massive flow of money into a system that has warped socialism and capitalism, harming our entire country.

-Nat Knows: Nat has thee college-age adults all trying to figure out how they will pay for college.
+Nat Knows: Natalie Fleming has thee college-age adults all trying to figure out how they will pay for college.
 Twenty years ago, the cost of education was nothing compared to now.
 As Nat prays for her children’s opportunities to learn and fulfill their great potentials, she sees so many other young adults sharing in the conflict of education vs debt.
 Natalie gets it.